Free Dropbox accounts can only connect to three devices. It's not great, but there are workarounds.

-You can use this a workaround of sorts.
-Simply create a second Dropbox account and share a few folders over to that new account.
+You can use this as a workaround of sorts.
+Simply create a second Dropbox account, and share a few folders over to that new account.
 You now have three more devices worth of syncing to play with.

-It's kinda a workaround, sure, but it works if you just need to sync a few folders over to a couple of extra devices.
+It's not ideal, sure, but it works if you just need to sync a few folders over to a couple of extra devices.

 Do none of these tips quite give you what you're looking for?
-My friend (and fellow Oregon-based Canadian tech journalist) Chris Hoffman outlined the other cloud storage options for How-to Geek.
+There are other free options with no device limit.
 Here's a quick summary:

 Google Drive offers 15GB of free storage with no device limit, though that 15GB is shared with your Gmail account.